Gem Care and Durability

 Cleaning Methods

 Different gems require different cleaning approaches.
-Using the wrong method can
+Using the wrong method can cause permanent damage.

 Safe Cleaning Methods